lukaszwilisowski/domain-repository/README.md

 Because of SOLID's Single-responsibility principle.
 You should not operate on objects, whose functions you do not need (for example heavy Mongoose documents).
 You should never pass more data than you need (for simplicity and security purposes).
 Also, the mapping gives you additional flexibility, decouples DB implementation from domain model, and allows to change both domain and DB models asynchronously, without breaking the contract.

-For example: we recommend you to have all Domain objects inherited from base IDomainModel interface (inheritance pattern should be mostly limited to models).
-Hence, all domain models should have ID of type string (as this is mappable to both MongoDB \_id and SQL numeric IDs).
+For example, we recommend that your **attached models have string id** (id is usually read, persisted or compared, but not numerically processed).
+This way, domain ID can be mapped to both MongoDB ObjectId and SQL numeric id.
 Without mappings, it would be impossible to have the same id mapped to different data types in different databases.

 ### 7. _Why should I care for optional and readonly properties?_